Dee-Des/love-gaming/README.md

 ## Testing

-Testing and validation os the website was carried out throughout the course of the project.
+Testing and validation os the website was carried out on both desktop and mobile throughout the course of the project.

-This included regular debugging and testing using the Dev Tools as ptovided within Chrome Browser.
+This included regular debugging & testing using the Dev Tools as provided within Chrome Browser.

 [HTML Validation](https://validator.w3.org/)<br>
 ![HTML Validation](/documentation/images/validation-html.png)